Transporting Bedford 2020 is set to tackle congestion hot spots across Bedford.

 Throughout 2018, work has continued to move all elements of the Transporting Bedford 2020 project towards delivery on the ground:

 - design works has been completed on the first pinch point scheme for the Manton Lane area

 - design work for the scheme at Britannia Road is following closely behind and is due to be completed early in 2019

 - works at both sites are due to start on site in late Spring 2019

 - initial design work for the public realm works has been completed and we anticipate consulting on these proposals in the Spring

 - work on the ‘technology’ theme has also moved forward

 - contract for a new Urban Traffic Control system has recently been awarded by the Council

-Download the Transporting Bedford 2020 information leaflet (PDF) to get a general update on the project
+Download the Transporting Bedford 2020 information leaflet (PDF) for a general update on the project.

 Mayor Dave Hodgson has announced ‘Transporting Bedford 2020’ an £18 million investment to tackle traffic congestion across our town centre.